 Findlay Market is Ohio’s oldest continuously operated public market and a prominent Cincinnati tourist attraction.
 Located in the Over-the-Rhine neighborhood, the market dates back to 1855 and has been frequented by Cincinnati locals ever since.

 Today, the market is home to over 50 vendors selling various goods, including fresh produce, meat, cheese, flowers, and more.
 The market has several restaurants, cafes, ethnic food stalls, and specialty stores.
+Try the Alabama Fish Bar for some delicious seafood or the popular Goose & Elder, which boasts a great selection of American dishes from local ingredients.

 11. Cincinnati Reds Hall of Fame & Museum